-To establish effective prognostic nomograms and risk score prediction models to predict overall survival (OS) and disease-free survival (DFS) for LARC treated with NT.
+The main aim of this study was to explore the prognostic factors and establish effective prognostic nomograms and risk score prediction models to predict overall survival (OS) and disease-free survival (DFS) for LARC treated with NT.

 We established accurate nomograms and prediction models for predicting OS and DFS in patients with LARC after undergoing NT.